caryoscelus/caryoscelus.github.io/_posts/2026-02-21-blogging-huh.md

 So I'm writing this self-referential post instead.
 But then again (`*`), isn't self-reference the only real building block of consciousness and reality?
 So it must be ok to indulge in writing about writing.
 Everyone is unique.
-There is only one though, really.
+There is only one thought, really.
 It only makes sense to make your own rendition of that thought that express the thought in a different way.
 Every step matters and you never know your place in the world (i.e. "*how valuable do you think your thoughts are?!*" cliche) until you interact with it.
 Also poking world be